If my kid is fine in school, can they have bipolar disorder?

 3) That he is in control of his behavior

-Please understand that if your child is bipolar you don’t “just have problems as a parent”.
+Please understand that if your child has bipolar disorder or a mood disorder you don’t “just have problems as a parent”.
 Also, your child is not choosing to misbehave when they are around you because you are a bad parent.
 If anything your child trusts you enough to demonstrate that they are struggling.

 Children exhibit challenges when the stress in their environment outweighs the skills they have.
 This is true across all diagnoses.
 So what does this mean?